Survivor: Gabon: Reception

 Survivor: Gabon was initially met with generally negative reception.
 Host Jeff Probst originally ranked Gabon 14th out of 19 seasons in 2010, thus ranking it as the sixth-worst season of the series.
 He later went on to say that the show was drifting during Gabon and that he nearly quit the show as a consequence.
 Dalton Ross of Entertainment Weekly ranked Gabon 28th out of 40, summarizing: "It got better near the end, but it was still a case of too little, too late.
 The fact that so many unworthy players went so far is simply too damning."
 Gabon is ranked as the second-worst season of the series by Examiner.com (only ahead of Survivor: Fiji), and The Wire (only ahead of Survivor: Redemption Island).
 "The Purple Rock Podcast" also ranked Gabon 34th out of 40, describing the cast as one of the most "inept Survivor casts ever from a gameplay perspective."
 In 2012 and 2013, Survivor fan site "Survivor Oz" consistently ranked Gabon as the eighth-worst season of the series in its annual polls ranking all seasons.

 However, reception for Gabon has improved significantly in recent years.
 In 2014, it was voted the tenth-best season by "Survivor Oz".
 Its ranking improved substantially again in 2015, when it was ranked the seventh-best season.
 In 2015, a poll by Rob Has a Podcast ranked this season 23rd out of 30, with Rob Cesternino ranking this season 29th.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 26th out of 40.
 In 2020, Inside Survivor ranked this season 20th out of 40 saying that "the gameplay is completely baffling" but is "one of the most entertaining seasons of the show from a comedic perspective."
+In 2024, Nick Caruso of TVLine ranked this season 42nd out of 47.